akiles-esta-usado/gf180-devcontainer-example/README.md

 Based on [Sebastian](https://github.com/P-coryan/gf180-automated-design) work, this example shows how to use DevContainer to develop ic layout with Klayout.

-The project is structured as a python package, and is based on GdsFactory.
-All de dependencies should be resolved in the docker container, except klayout plugins.
+The project is structured as a python package, and uses GdsFactory.
+All dependencies should be solved in the docker container, except klayout plugins.

 ## Klayout Plugins